-- What is a push notification?
+- What Is a Push Notification?

-- Push notifications benefits
+- Push Notifications Benefits

 Push notifications are messages that spring up on the mobile devices of the users.
 Application distributors can send them whenever they feel appropriate to trigger the app usage or app opens; clients don’t need to be in the application or using their devices to get them.

-These sorts of mobile apps push notifications are the most ideal route for organizations and advertisers to speak with their clients, however, if not finished with a careful technique set up, these pop-up messages can irritate clients and lead to them dropping the application totally.
+These sorts of mobile app push notifications are the most ideal route for organizations and advertisers to speak with their clients, however, if not finished with a careful technique set up, these pop-up messages can irritate clients and lead to them dropping the application totally.

-Push notifications are a great marketing tool for those who have been developing or owning a mobile app with the main purpose of retaining, increasing interaction with customers.
+Push notifications are a great marketing tool for those who have been developing or owning a mobile app with the main purpose of retaining, and increasing interaction with customers.

 Below, we will investigate how your business can profit by utilizing push notifications on your mobile apps.

-Enhance the user’s experience
+Enhance the User’s Experience

 - What are the reasons why people use your app?

 The Uber App is a prime push notifications example.
-They use push notifications to make it easier for users to use their apps.
+They use notifications to make it easier for users to use their apps.
 Below is an example of one of their announcements:

-“Uber rates are based on supply and demand.
-So if the user opens the app to request a ride but sees a premium, they can wait to book a ride.”
+Uber rates are based on supply and demand.
+So if the user opens the app to request a ride but sees a premium, they can wait to book a ride.

 Then, Uber sends a message like this to help users get the lowest possible fee, which can be seen as an act of increasing the value of the message.
-As can be seen clearly, the message is also an advertising tool, not too revealing and still enhances the customer experience.
+As can be seen clearly, the message is also an advertising tool, not too revealing, and still enhances the customer experience.

 After requesting a ride, Uber continued to send messages that were useful to users.
 Instead of letting customers wait for 10-15 minutes, Uber will update the driver’s status and license plate information when they start to leave and are on the move.

 This strategy is also perfectly suited to other service industries, such as food delivery applications.
 Instead of reporting driver status, send order status updates to your customers.
-Help increase engagement, conversion rates and customer retention.
+Help increase engagement, conversion rates, and customer retention.